MPOJQ/alx-low_level_programming/0x09-static_libraries/README.md

-Readme files for 0x09-static libraries
+README files for Static Libraries